aave-starknet-project/aave-starknet-bridge/README.md

 Calling `initiate_withdraw` will result in the following:

-- The amount withdraw of ETHStaticAToken will be burned by the bridge
+- The amount to withdraw will be burned by the bridge
-- A message will be sent to L1 with the L1 token address, the l1 recipient, and the amount
+- A message will be sent to L1 with the L1 token address, the l1 recipient, the l2 rewards index and the amount

-(@TODO: add more info on how we bridge the current rewards index when withdrawing..)
+- The L1 bridge will then transfer the staticATokens to the l1 recipient
+- The L1 bridge also checks for any difference in the l1/l2 rewards index and transfers any unclaimed rewards to the l1 user

 ## Synchronisation of rewards on L1 <> L2

-Starknet users will continue to enjoy the same rewards as on L1 after bridging their assets; To achieve that we continously update the `rewards_index` of all ETHStaticATokens to match the value of their respective StaticATokens on L1.
+Starknet users will continue to enjoy the same rewards as on L1 after bridging their assets; To achieve that we continously update the `rewards_index` of all ETHStaticATokens to match the value of their respective StaticATokens on L1, by tracking the reward index on departure of the static token and sending the rewards accrued during the bridging process to the recipients address.

 ## Claiming rewards on L2